SlowGen/bookmarks-demo/README.md

 This example code was built as part of a presentation for FlutterConUSA2024.

-You can view the slide deck here: [Browser Extensions with Flutter]('') ADD PDF LINK
+You can view the presentation [here](https://github.com/SlowGen/bookmarks-demo)

-Video of the presentation will be available soon.

 ## Getting Started